ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Node.js Structured Concurrency in 2025: AbortController, AsyncDisposable, and Cross-Stack… - <a href="https://medium.com/@kaushalsinh73/node-js-structured-concurrency-in-2025-abortcontroller-asyncdisposable-and-cross-stack-ec621b217a9a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The React App at Company Felt Slow — Here’s How I Cut Unnecessary Re-renders by 40%! - <a href="https://medium.com/write-your-world/the-react-app-at-company-felt-slow-heres-how-i-cut-unnecessary-re-renders-by-40-b38279e0da37?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Neurobyte`**
+✍️ **posted by `bestcode`**

-<blockquote>How to keep your async code fast, predictable, and cancelable without drowning in callback chaos.
+<blockquote>The React application at our company was performing poorly.
-Continue reading on Medium »</blockquote>
+Continue reading on Write Your World »</blockquote>

 <h3>2.
-Real-Time Log Updates: From Reconnection Loops to Seamless MongoDB Streams - <a href="https://medium.com/@aamirhannansde/real-time-log-updates-from-reconnection-loops-to-seamless-mongodb-streams-3ea1f1a5c643?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automatically Generating MCP Tools by Clustering OpenAPI Endpoints - <a href="https://itnext.io/automatically-generating-mcp-tools-by-clustering-openapi-endpoints-12c554b5d0c6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aamir Hannan`**
+✍️ **posted by `Francesco Vitullo`**

-<blockquote>Real-Time Log Updates: From Reconnection Loops to Seamless MongoDB Streams
+<blockquote>Mapping every OpenAPI endpoint to an MCP tool leads to clutter and confusion.
+Clustering endpoints by resource solves this, creating a…
-Continue reading on Medium »</blockquote>
+Continue reading on ITNEXT »</blockquote>

 <h3>3.
-Anthropic’s Bun Acquisition: When an AI Giant Grabs the Runtime Engine - <a href="https://medium.com/@jamesmiller22871/anthropics-bun-acquisition-when-an-ai-giant-grabs-the-runtime-engine-6169f5dea01b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Agentic Trust: Solving the LLM Context vs Security Paradox With Vault and Local LLMs - <a href="https://medium.com/continuous-insights/agentic-trust-solving-the-llm-context-vs-security-paradox-with-vault-and-local-llms-82adb133e5c1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jamesmiller`**
+✍️ **posted by `Raymon Epping`**

-<blockquote>Anthropic’s acquisition of Bun isn’t just another “AI company buys a dev tool” headline; it’s a clear signal that the AI wars have moved…
+<blockquote>There is a fundamental tension I keep running into when I work with AI.
-Continue reading on Medium »</blockquote>
+Continue reading on continuous_insights »</blockquote>

 <h3>4.
-Building valai: A TypeScript Validation Library Built for the AI Era - <a href="https://v-checha.medium.com/building-valai-a-typescript-validation-library-built-for-the-ai-era-64acbedbdc0a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Real-Time Magic: Building Chat, Collaboration, and Gaming Apps with Node.js - <a href="https://javascript.plainenglish.io/real-time-magic-building-chat-collaboration-and-gaming-apps-with-node-js-7cbf8d4cfce7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `V. Checha`**
+✍️ **posted by `Priyabrata Saha`**

-<blockquote>How I built a validation library specifically designed for LLM outputs, and why existing solutions fell short.
+<blockquote>I still remember the first time I saw a chat message appear on my screen instantly — no page reloads, no refresh buttons.
+Just a seamless…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-7 Common Causes of Node.js Production Outages Explained - <a href="https://arunangshudas.medium.com/7-common-causes-of-node-js-production-outages-explained-344c4761c5b4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Pre-Signed URL Patterns: Secure, Zero-CPU File Transfers at Scale - <a href="https://medium.com/@hadiyolworld007/node-js-pre-signed-url-patterns-secure-zero-cpu-file-transfers-at-scale-014d4f66f2ba?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arunangshu Das`**
+✍️ **posted by `Nikulsinh Rajput`**

-<blockquote>When a Node.js application goes down in production, it’s rarely because of one big, obvious bug.
-It’s usually a mix of small issues that…
+<blockquote>Let the browser talk to object storage directly while your Node.js API just signs the deal.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-FastAPI Server-Sent Events for LLM Streaming: Smooth Tokens, Low Latency - <a href="https://medium.com/@2nick2patel2/fastapi-server-sent-events-for-llm-streaming-smooth-tokens-low-latency-1b211c94cff5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Estimate Projects as a Senior Developer for Better Results - <a href="https://medium.com/illumination/how-i-estimate-projects-as-a-senior-developer-for-better-results-cb8644c3bceb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codastra`**
+✍️ **posted by `Tabish anwar`**

-<blockquote>How to stream LLM responses token-by-token from your FastAPI backend without melting your frontend or your sanity.
+<blockquote>From Guesswork to Confidence: A Practical Framework for Accurate Software Estimation
-Continue reading on Medium »</blockquote>
+Continue reading on ILLUMINATION »</blockquote>

 <h3>2.
-Node.js Structured Concurrency in 2025: AbortController, AsyncDisposable, and Cross-Stack… - <a href="https://medium.com/@kaushalsinh73/node-js-structured-concurrency-in-2025-abortcontroller-asyncdisposable-and-cross-stack-ec621b217a9a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Web App in 20 Minutes Without Writing a Single Line of Code (Here’s How) - <a href="https://medium.com/@rhs.darmawan/i-built-a-web-app-in-20-minutes-without-writing-a-single-line-of-code-heres-how-4cfcfee96cb8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Neurobyte`**
+✍️ **posted by `Darmawan RHS`**

-<blockquote>How to keep your async code fast, predictable, and cancelable without drowning in callback chaos.
+<blockquote>You don’t need a Computer Science degree to build software in 2025 — you just need to know how to talk to the machine.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Best Puzzle Games for Android/iOS: Top Brain-Teasing, Mind-Sharpening, and Addictively Fun Mobile… - <a href="https://medium.com/@yemidigitalcash/best-puzzle-games-for-android-ios-top-brain-teasing-mind-sharpening-and-addictively-fun-mobile-02ae9966755c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Building Yet Another App — Build a Data Pipeline Instead - <a href="https://medium.com/@doriansotpyrc/stop-building-yet-another-app-build-a-data-pipeline-instead-556b32f64670?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `yemidigitalcash`**
+✍️ **posted by `Dorian Sotpyrc`**

-<blockquote>Puzzle games have become one of the most iconic categories in mobile gaming, offering players a perfect blend of challenge, creativity…
+<blockquote>If your portfolio is full of CRUD clones, you’re competing in the noisiest, least interesting corner of the internet.
+If you want a side…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Death of Personal Websites Isn’t a Bad Thing — Here’s Why - <a href="https://medium.com/@deepakmardi/the-death-of-personal-websites-isnt-a-bad-thing-here-s-why-d4fc9233b8b4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Exploring Variants of Linked Lists, Stacks, and Queues for Problem Solving - <a href="https://blog.stackademic.com/exploring-variants-of-linked-lists-stacks-and-queues-for-problem-solving-2ace3e325fa0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak Mardi`**
+✍️ **posted by `Abdullah Muhammad`**

-<blockquote>A look at why the shift away from personal sites may benefit creators.
+<blockquote>Basic understanding of algorithms and data structures will be sufficient for working through the contents of this article.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>5.
-I Built a 100-Page System Design Playbook for Next.js 16 — Here’s What I Learned - <a href="https://medium.com/@sureshdotariya/i-built-a-100-page-system-design-playbook-for-next-js-16-heres-what-i-learned-867d5b43a939?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Hidden Costs of Template-Based Websites (And How Custom Builds Avoid Them) - <a href="https://medium.com/@megandavis1907/5-hidden-costs-of-template-based-websites-and-how-custom-builds-avoid-them-dc67d0647ebc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Megandavis`**

-<blockquote>It Started With a Frustration
+<blockquote>When businesses look for a quick and affordable way to launch a website, templates often seem like the obvious solution.
+The upfront cost…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Nvidia H200: The AI Chip Powering Next-Gen Data Centers - <a href="https://medium.com/@melojack45/nvidia-h200-the-ai-chip-powering-next-gen-data-centers-fd0eb04cd937?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Many Businesses Think They Need a Website, But What They Actually Need Is a Web Application - <a href="https://medium.com/@alotacademy/why-many-businesses-think-they-need-a-website-but-what-they-actually-need-is-a-web-application-263a1fe9f047?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Alot Academy`**

-<blockquote>The H200 brings massive memory capacity, advanced tensor compute and flexible precision — making it ideal for large language models, HPC…
+<blockquote>Walk into any business strategy meeting today, and you will hear one familiar line:
+“We need a website.”
 Continue reading on Medium »</blockquote>

 <h3>7.
-Website Development in Thiruvananthapuram: Building Modern Websites That Drive Growth - <a href="https://medium.com/@hawker05678/website-development-in-thiruvananthapuram-building-modern-websites-that-drive-growth-e7a54573db30?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `shehin`**

-<blockquote>Website development in Thiruvananthapuram has evolved rapidly over the last few years as businesses across Kerala increasingly move online…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Building Real-Time Collaborative Applications: A Deep Dive into WebRTC, WebSockets, and Conflict… - <a href="https://medium.com/@himansusaha/building-real-time-collaborative-applications-a-deep-dive-into-webrtc-websockets-and-conflict-9eb75800e221?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Use UX Audit Reports to Win New Web Design Clients - <a href="https://medium.com/@leedarius/how-i-use-ux-audit-reports-to-win-new-web-design-clients-c7c2c0e4ef03?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Himansu Saha`**
+✍️ **posted by `Lee Darius`**

-<blockquote>How to build Google Docs-like collaboration from scratch using modern web technologies
+<blockquote>UX Assessments aren’t just for redesigns — they’re a client acquisition superpower.
 Continue reading on Medium »</blockquote>

 <br/>